 At our eco resort, the Cove, a beach enclave near the resort pool, is both a marine and geological masterpiece!
-Carved by nature, the Cove is an ideal place for guests to watch for dolphins at play, sculpt a sand castle or simply soak in the sun.
+Carved by nature, the Cove is an ideal place for resort guests to watch for dolphins at play, sculpt a sand castle or simply soak in the sun.

-Of all eco resorts in southern California, Terranea's coastline is the most interesting of all.
+Of all eco resorts in southern California, Terranea Resort's coastline is the most interesting of all.
 It provides a rocky haven for many marine animals that thrive in it.
 Visit our tide pools and take a curious glimpse into the ocean habitat, including algae "seaweeds" and a plethora of marine invertebrates such as sea slugs, anemones, sea stars and shellfish.

 Signs throughout six interpretive areas guide you through our Discovery Trail giving you a glimpse of the Ages of Geological Splendor: the majestic silhouette of Catalina Island, California's rare coastal native plants and wildlife and the Pacific Ocean realm.